mikhail-okrochkov/photo_picker/README.md

 1. **Photo Quality Assessment**
    - Analyzes each photo for focus, exposure, and composition
+   - Uses SAM to detect and segment the main subject
    - Detects sky percentage using color analysis
    - Identifies halos around aircraft
-   - Uses YOLO model to detect and identify airlines
+   - Uses CLIP model to detect and identify airlines

 2. **Sequence Detection**
-   - Groups photos taken within 2 seconds of each other
+   - Groups photos taken within 30 seconds of each other
-   - Calculates similarity between photos using feature matching
+   - Calculates similarity between photos using histogram comparison
    - Forms sequences of similar photos
    - Ranks photos within each sequence based on quality metrics